-In our network visualizations, we focused on reproducing the neighborhood of a given target concept, i.e., the associates corresponding to math.
-We rendered valence through colors: positive words were rendered in cyan, negative words in red, and neutral words in black.
+In our network visualizations, we focused on reproducing the neighborhood of a given target concept, i.e. the associates corresponding to math.
+We rendered valence through colors: Positive words were rendered in cyan, negative words in red, and neutral words in black.
 Idiosyncratic links were rendered with narrower edges compared to associated responses provided more than once.
 To better highlight clusters of associates, we used a hierarchical edge-bundling layout for network visualization.
 Because of space issues and to avoid overlap between node labels, we also used a star-graph layout.
 Both visualizations provide insights into the network structure of associates surrounding a key concept.

-In this manuscript, we also used visualizations inspired by the circumplex model of affect [48], which maps individual concepts as points in 2D dimensional space with valence and arousal.
-According to semantic frame theory [49] and distributional semantics in psycholinguistics [50], each network neighborhood represents a semantic frame indicating ways in which a given concept is associated with others.
-Hence, understanding the distributions of valence and arousal scores attributed to associates in a given neighborhood provides crucial insights to better understand how key concepts are perceived by a LLM or by a group of individuals [27,51].
+In this manuscript, we also used visualizations inspired by the circumplex model of affect [52], which maps individual concepts as points in 2D dimensional space with valence and arousal.
+According to semantic frame theory [23] and distributional semantics in psycholinguistics [40], each network neighborhood represents a semantic frame indicating ways in which a given concept is associated with others.
+Hence, understanding the distributions of valence and arousal scores attributed to associates in a given neighborhood provides crucial insights to better understanding how key concepts are perceived by a LLM or by a group of individuals [51,65].
 For instance, in order to better understand the emotional content of the BFMN neighborhood surrounding math, we can plot the 2D density plot for valence-arousal scores attributed to all words in the neighborhood, and then observe where associate words tend to cluster within the circumplex.
-We based these investigations on valence-arousal scores obtained by the National Research Canada Valence-Arousal-Dominance lexicon [52].
+We based these investigations on valence-arousal scores obtained by the National Research Canada Valence-Arousal-Dominance lexicon [45].

 Last but not least, we compared network neighborhoods, also called semantic frames, across large language models and humans.
-We measured the following aspects of a frame for each key concept K across LLMs and high-school students: (1) semantic frame size, i.e., the number of unique associates in the semantic frame; (2) estimated valence, i.e., the arithmetic mean of the valence scores attributed to K; (3) estimated frame valence, i.e., the mode of the valence labels attributed to the associates of K; (4) the fractions of positive/neutral/negative words present in the frame; (5) the fraction of non-emotional words present in the frame, i.e., the fraction of words that did not elicit any emotion (according to an emotion-word associative thesaurus [53]) and could, thus, be considered as neutral domain-knowledge or technical associates to a key concept; and (6) the fraction of positive/neutral non-emotional words present in the frame.
+We measured the following aspects of a frame for each key concept K across LLMs and high school students: (1) semantic frame size, i.e. the number of unique associates in the semantic frame; (2) estimated valence, i.e. the arithmetic mean of the valence scores attributed to K; (3) estimated frame valence, i.e. the mode of the valence labels attributed to the associates of K; (4) the fractions of positive/neutral/negative words present in the frame; (5) the fraction of non-emotional words present in the frame, i.e. the fraction of words that did not elicit any emotion (according to an emotion-word associative thesaurus [46]) and could thus be considered as neutral domain-knowledge or technical associates to a key concept; (6) the fraction of positive/negative/neutral non-emotional words present in the frame.

-4. Results
+4 Results

 This section outlines the key results we achieved in our interactions with large language models.
-To begin, we focus on the results from GPT-3 and GPT-3.5.
+To begin, we focus on the results from GPT-3 and ChatGPT.
 We start with an overall analysis of the valence patterns corresponding to each key concept for both LLMs.
 We then continue with a detailed analysis of the semantic frames surrounding each key concept, including an investigation of the content and valence of the associates, adopting an approach that uses a circumplex model of affect.
-Finally, we compare the results from GPT-3 and GPT-3.5 with results from GPT-4 to gain a better understanding of how LLMs are evolving as subsequent versions are released.
+Finally, we compare the results from GPT-3 and ChatGPT with results from GPT-4 to gain a better understanding of how LLMs are evolving as subsequent versions are released.

-4.1.
-Semantic Frames of STEM Concepts Produced by GPT-3 and GPT-3.5
+4.1 Semantic frames of STEM concepts produced by GPT-3 and ChatGPT